nerun/fanzine-cms/README.md

 # Needs we don't need

 We are a species that creates false needs: we create and consume things just because we think we need them, and they are not always the best option.
-Needs that we do not need.
+Needs we don't need.
 That is why we pollute every space we occupy: from the Pacific Ocean and its islands of trash and plastic, to dark and dirty cities.
 It would be no different with the internet.

 Internet is polluted with poorly written, excessive, and often unnecessary JavaScript codes, polluted with heavy CMS platforms that, in theory, make life easier for users who could just focus on writing their content and less on structure.
 But in practice it's not like that: we waste hours, even days, trying to understand how these platforms work, and even more time adjusting plugins, settings, themes, appearances.
 And it doesn't always work out.
 Often all these facilities open all sorts of doors for intruders.